amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

 * `"mass transfer coefficient`" [double] is the mass transfer coefficient.

+* `"tolerance`" [double] defines tolerance for iterative methods used to solve secondary equations.
+Default is 1e-8.

 * `"water retention model`" [string] specifies a model for the soil.
   The available models are `"van Genuchten`" and `"Brooks Corey`".
   Parameters for each model are described above.